-2This strategic decision of policymakers is discussed in the literature on strategic ambiguity or noise by politicians (Alesina and Cukierman, 1990; Aragones and Postlewaite, 2002; Espinosa and Ray, 2018).
+2The strategic decisions of policy makers are discussed in the literature on strategic ambiguity or noise by politicians (Alesina and Cukierman 1990; Aragonès and Postlewaite 2002; Espinosa and Ray 2018).

-A surprising result, at first, is that the designer of a good product may choose to complexify it, or that the designer of a bad product may choose to simplify it.
-Intuitively, when the agent would accept the product in the absence of new information -e.g., when her prior belief about quality being good or her demand for the product are sufficiently high,- the designer has an incentive to complexify the product to discourage the agent from relying on noisy information.
-For example, a good policymaker who has enough support to pass a tax reform may not want to incur the risk of having the median voter reading a proposal that she could misinterpret.
+3As we show in Section IA, when product simplification ensures that the agent can acquire perfect information about product quality, then there is a unique equilibrium where only good products are designed, and they are simplified and accepted with a probability of one.

 Analogously, when the agent would reject the product in the absence of new information, the designer has an incentive to simplify the product to encourage the agent to rely on noisy information.
-For example, a bad policy maker with no support for tax reform can only obtain such support if the median-voter engages in reading and misinterprets a proposal.
+For example, a bad policy maker with no support for tax reform can only obtain such support if the median voter engages in reading and misinterprets a proposal.

 When choosing his product quality, the designer anticipates the resulting probability with which his product will be accepted by the agent.
 He then faces a trade-off between producing a good product, which has a higher probability of acceptance, and producing a bad product, which has a higher payoff conditional on acceptance.
-We show that, when the agent's prior belief about the product's quality is sufficiently low, the designer obtains a higher payoff from producing good products.
+We show that when the agent's prior belief about the product's quality is sufficiently low, the designer obtains a higher payoff from producing good products.
 Conversely, when the agent's prior belief is sufficiently high, the designer prefers to produce bad products.
 But, of course, the agent's prior belief must be consistent with the equilibrium supply of good versus bad products.
 Indeed, we show that there is a unique equilibrium with positive trade, and in it the designer produces good products with interior probability.

 We next explore how the equilibrium quality-complexity relationship changes with various features of the economic environment.
 First, we consider the effect of a decrease in the agent's relative outside option, which we interpret as an increase in the agent's demand for the product.
 We find that this leads to lower product quality and higher product complexity.
 Intuitively, as the agent's relative outside option falls, she is more likely to disregard information and have a looser acceptance strategy.
-This in turn encourages the designer to produce worse quality, more complex products.
+This in turn encourages the designer to produce worse-quality, more complex products.
 Second, we consider a reduction in the conflict of interest between the designer and the agent.
 We find that this leads to both higher product quality and higher product complexity.
-Intuitively, higher alignment between the designer and the agent increases the agent's trust in the designer since product quality does indeed increase, which loosens the agent's acceptance strategy.
+Intuitively, higher alignment between the designer and the agent increases the agent's trust in the designer, since product quality does indeed increase, which loosens the agent's acceptance strategy.
 This in turn encourages the designer to produce more complex products.
-We show therefore that the relationship between quality and complexity depends crucially on the underlying drivers of heterogeneity.
+We show, therefore, that the relationship between quality and complexity depends crucially on the underlying drivers of heterogeneity.

 In practice, not all designers may be misaligned with the agent.
 To address this, we extend our analysis by supposing that the agent may meet either an aligned or a misaligned designer.
-Surprisingly, the introduction of aligned designers only affects equilibrium outcomes when the probability of meeting one is sufficiently high, in which case both product about product quality, then there is a unique equilibrium where only good products are designed, and they are simplified and accepted with probability one.

-quality and complexity increase.
+Surprisingly, the introduction of aligned designers only affects equilibrium outcomes when the probability of meeting one is sufficiently high, in which case both product quality and complexity increase.
 This is consistent with our previous finding on the effect of a reduction in conflicts of interest.
-Initially, as aligned designers enter, misaligned designers respond by producing bad products with higher probability, keeping average quality and complexity of products unchanged - until the misaligned designers produce only bad products.
+Initially, as aligned designers enter, misaligned designers respond by producing bad products with higher probability, keeping the average quality and complexity of products unchanged-until the misaligned designers produce only bad products.